Space Weather and Solar Flare Forecasting

 THE FUTURE OF SOLAR FLARE PREDICTION

-In FLARECAST, we are working on a flare forecasting system that will analyse active regions automatically and verify the forecasts in near-real-time.
-Active region properties will be extracted from solar magnetograms and white-light images in near-realtime using advanced image-processing techniques.
-Once these ‘complex’ properties have been extracted, they will be correlated with solar flare activity and used to optimize prediction algorithms based on statistical, unsupervised clustering and supervised learning methods.
-This will enable us to validate our image processing and flare prediction algorithms before launching a near-realtime flare forecasting service, the first of its kind in the world.
+In FLARECAST, we worked on a flare forecasting system that analyses active regions automatically and verifies the forecasts in near-real-time.
+Active region properties were extracted from solar magnetograms and white-light images in near-realtime using advanced image-processing techniques.
+Once these ‘complex’ properties were extracted, they were correlated with solar flare activity and used to optimize prediction algorithms based on statistical, unsupervised clustering and supervised learning methods.
+This enabled us to validate our image processing and flare prediction algorithms before launching the near-realtime flare forecasting service, the first of its kind in the world.
 See the Research section for more details on the project.
-The system will be of use to space-weather researchers as well as forecasters in prediction centres in Europe and around the globe.

 - Ahmed, O. W., Qahwaji, R., Colak, T., Higgins, P. A., Gallagher, P. T., and Bloomfield, D. S., Solar Flare Prediction Using Advanced Feature Extraction, Machine Learning, and Feature Selection, 2013, Solar Physics, 283, 1, 157-175, doi: 10.1007/s11207-011-9896-1.